Our Verdict

 The Sony MDR-1000X have a similar performance to the JBL Everest Elite 700 overall.
 The Sony are not as tight on the head as the JBL, which makes them a bit more comfortable to wear for longer listening sessions.
 They also have a longer battery life, more customization options, and they support more codec options than the Everest Elite 700.
 On the other hand, the JBL have a unique noise cancelling feature since you can control the amount of cancellation in each ear cup.
 They also have a slightly better wireless range and lower latency, although both headphones will not be ideal for watching a lot of movies.

-The JBL Everest Elite 700 Wireless are not directly comparable to the Beats Solo3 Wireless since they are over-ear and noise cancelling when the Beats are on-ears and isolate passively.
-This means if you prefer a headphone for noisy environments then go for the JBL.
+The JBL Everest Elite 700 Wireless are not directly comparable to the Beats Solo3 2018 since they are over-ear and noise cancelling when the Beats are on-ears and isolate passively.
+This means if you prefer a pair of headphones for noisy environments, then go for the JBL.
 They block and cancel more noise on your commute.
 They also have a lot more features than the Beats since they have an app that gives them access to an EQ and noise cancelling settings.
 The JBL also have a better more durable build quality and a sturdier design overall.
 On the other hand, the Beats are a lot more portable and deliver a much longer battery life that you won't have to charge for a couple of days.
-They also charge a lot faster, have a greater wireless range, and slightly lower latency on iOS devices.
+They also charge a lot faster, have a greater wireless range, and have a slightly lower latency on iOS devices.

 The JBL Everest Elite 700 Wireless are a better, more customizable headphone overall when compared to the JBL E55BT Wireless.
 The Everest Elite 700 support the JBL Headphones app, and the E55BT don't.
 This gives them access to an EQ and more customization options, including noise cancelling settings for each ear cup.
 Also, since the Everest are noise cancelling headphones, they do much better in noisy conditions.
 They also have a better build quality and a more durable design overall.
 The JBL E55BT are more compact and slightly more comfortable, thanks to their lightweight build and the better fit that does not clamp your head as much.